aws-samples/sample-aws-modernization-with-coder/content/0_getting-started/02-own-account/index.md

 - AWS CloudShell environment.
 - AWS EKS Cluster with supporting VPC, Subnets, Elastic Load-Balancer, EC2 Node Group with EBS Storage and supporting IAM Roles.

-{{% notice info %}}
-The role used to bootstrap the account will require sufficient permissions to provision the resources above.
+::alert[The role used to bootstrap the account will require sufficient permissions to provision the resources above.]{type="info"}
-{{% /notice %}}

 ## Download and execute the helm installation script